-We naturally think “Ok; everyone has a bad day and some extra stress, but this guy is taking it to far.”
-These people in our lives remind us of just how important a gentle spirit and a kind disposition are.
-A hot temper can cause stress to you and others, hormonal imbalance, and increased blood pressure.
+We naturally think “Ok; everyone has a bad day and some extra stress, but this guy is taking it too far.”
+These grumpy people in our lives remind us just how important a gentle spirit, and a kind disposition are.
+A hot temper can cause stress to you and others, hormonal imbalance, blood sugar ups and downs, and increased blood pressure.

 Being kind can help you live longer!
 Helping others helps you live longer.
 Extending kindness to others makes you happier, selfish I know, but everyone benefits from this.
 Start with a smile, a hello, or exchange pleasantries.